 To set a value for this property you can either use the Set() method or the Value property.
 For example:

 MyProperty.Value = "New value";

 As soon as a new value is set, all target objects which are bound to this will have their specified property updated as explained below.

-As you may remember in Zebble markup you can use the @... value prefix syntax to specify a dynamic C# expression as opposed to a literal value.
+In Zebble markup, you can use the @... value prefix syntax to specify a dynamic C# expression as opposed to a literal value.

 // Or to benefit from intellisense and compile time checking:

 There are times when you may want to bind the target property to a function of a bindable property (source) as opposed to its direct value.
 In those cases you can specify an optional lambda expression to provide the conversion logic.

 Let's say you have a Bindable<int> property whose value may change at runtime.

 In the above example, the visible property (which is boolean) is being data-bound to a function of the bindable value which is defined as a lambda expression "x => x != 0" and is seperted by a comma from the name of the bindable property "MyProperty".

 If you have any experience with MVVM implementations such as WPF, Xamarin Forms or UWP, you may know that to define a bindable property in such frameworks you have to write a lot more code, compared to Zebble.
 In those frameworks to just create a bindable property you have to do all of the following: